pkp/pkp-docs/contributing/en/create-and-edit.md

 #### Create chapter files

 Next you can create a separate file for each chapter in the guide and add content to each chapter.
-Each full chapter of a multi-page document should be a single markdown file.
+Each full chapter of a multi-page document should be a single Markdown file.

 Every chapter file should have Title front matter (metadata), which can include the document title, and Description front matter, which should give a summary of the document and include main keywords that would be searched.
 For example, if the document is "Designing Your OJS Journal" and the chapter is "Inclusive and Accessible Theming," the Title could be as follows: